Intervention/docs/image/v3/modifying-images/effects.md

 > public Image::flop(): ImageInterface

-Mirror the current image horizontally.
+Mirror the current image horizontally by swapping left and right.

 #### Example